Numerous people rescued from flooded vehicles, homes in Attleboros

 The town issued a reverse 911 at about 9:30 p.m. asking residents to shelter in place due to the condition of the roads.

-Fire Chief Christopher Coleman summoned all town firefighters, and a swift water rescue team helped with the efforts.
+Fire Chief Christopher Coleman called out a swift water rescue team to help with the efforts.
 Firefighters had to walk to the homes because the roads were so flooded.

 The town opened an emergency shelter at the middle school for any residents who needed housing.
 Those in need of transportation were told to call 508-699-6323.